Staffordshire Education Infrastructure Contributions Policy

 The contribution per SEND place will be based on the BCM contained in Appendix 2, however if a specific project has been identified, the contribution request will be based on this cost.

 Special schools require more space per pupil than mainstream schools, which is reflected in the BCM.
-The DfE recommends that developer contributions for special or alternative school places are set at four times the cost of mainstream places, which is consistent with the space standards in Building Bulletin 104.
+Developer contributions for special or alternative school places have been set at four times the cost of mainstream places, which, as per DfE guidance, is consistent with the space standards in Building Bulletin 104, and the National School Delivery Cost Benchmarking Report.

 The Education Act 1996, as amended by Part 6 of the Education and Inspections Act 2006, places a duty on Local Authorities to make suitable travel arrangements free of charge for eligible children as they consider necessary to facilitate their attendance at school.
 Walking distance is defined by S 444(5) of the Education Act 1996 at two miles for under-eights and three miles for those who have attained eight years.
 These distances are measured by the shortest available walking route.
 In excess of these distances Staffordshire County Council must fund ‘free’ school transport.
 For further information please see Staffordshire’s home to school transport policy.